zerocracy/zerocracy.github.io/pages/policy.md

 <a id="55" href="#55">§55</a>
 "Metrics."
+Besides reputation points, Zerocrat also gathers various other metrics like:

+  * speed of delivery,
+  * verbosity,
+  * unaccepted bug reports (blanks),
+  * number of resignations on delay (negligence).

-Besides the points of reputation Zerocrate gathers also various other metrics like speed of delivery, verbosity (number of comments), unaccepted bug reports and few others.
-All of them might affect the impression Zerocrat has about you, e.g. if you deliver tasks faster than others with less discussions it means that you are more disciplined developer.
-Some of the metrics are gather only for informational purposes.
+All of them might affect the impression Zerocrat has about you, e.g. if you deliver tasks faster, and with fewer comments, it means you are a more disciplined developer.
+Some of the metrics are gathered for informational purposes only.
 Zerocrat takes into account only the metrics gathered over the last <span id="55.days">90</span> days.

 <a id="5" href="#5">§5</a>
 "Boost Factor."